 1 - Day Course

 From a buzzword in the early 2000s, service-oriented architecture (SOA) has evolved into an established paradigm for developing distributed software systems.
 But SOA today has a different face.
-Microservices, API gateways, REST constraints, and event-driven messaging are just some of the design concepts that developers of modern service-based...
+Microservices, event-driven messaging, eventual consistency, container orchestration, and API gateways are just some of the design concepts that developers...Learn More

 Training courses provided by the SEI are not academic courses for academic credit toward a degree.
 Any certificates provided are evidence of the completion of the courses and are not official academic credentials.
 For more information about SEI training courses, see Registration Terms and Conditions and Confidentiality of Course Records.